NCF leads a call to action for Norfolk’s women

 - At a national level, overall rates of violence against women have not changed significantly in the last five years.
 At the same time, many statutory and specialist services which support women who have experienced violence are turning women away due to lack of funding.

-- Norfolk charity Sue Lambert Trust, which works with survivors of childhood sexual abuse and domestic violence, there are around 900 reports to police of recent rape, sexual assault or childhood abuse in the county each year.
-It is recognised that there is significant underreporting of such crimes.
+- Norfolk charity Sue Lambert Trust, which works with survivors of childhood sexual abuse and domestic violence, estimates there are around 900 reports to police of recent rape, sexual assault or childhood abuse in the county each year.
+It is also recognised that there is significant underreporting of such crimes.